In This Article

-Despite the fact that it's native to the deserts of southwest Africa, string of pearls prefers bright, indirect light rather than full sun.
-Display it in a north-facing or east-facing window or a few feet away from a window with a southern or western exposure and out of the sun's rays.
+Despite the fact that it's native to the deserts of southwest Africa, string of pearls prefers bright, indirect light from a window rather than full sun.
+Display it in a north-facing or east-facing window or a few feet from a window with southern or western exposure.
+Ensure the plant is safely out of the sun's rays.
 Too much direct sunlight can cause sunburn on your plant's leaves.

 While string of pearls isn't a heat-loving succulent, it does prefer temperatures on the warm end of the spectrum, especially during the spring and summer growing seasons.
 It's a good idea to keep this plant away from hot or cold drafts, as fluctuations in temperature can cause its leaves to drop.

 If you plan to bring your string of pearls outdoors during the summer months, be sure to keep it inside until night temperatures are consistently above 70 degrees.
 In the winter, the plant can withstand night temperatures no lower than the 40s.